carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 housing = fetch_openml(name="house_prices", as_frame=True) #
 ```

+    C:\Users\Endemann\anaconda3\envs\highdim_workshop\Lib\site-packages\sklearn\datasets\_openml.py:968: FutureWarning: The default value of `parser` will change from `'liac-arff'` to `'auto'` in 1.4.
+You can set `parser='auto'` to silence this warning.
+Therefore, an `ImportError` will be raised from 1.4 if the dataset is dense and pandas is not installed.
+Note that the pandas parser may return different data types.
+See the Notes Section in fetch_openml's API doc for details.
+      warn(

 ##### Reminder of basic data properties
 1. How many observations and features are there in the data?
 2. What are some of the features available?